top of page

 Front cover: The Beast Catcher

-A common theme that runs through my books is the main character suffering abuse, or a loveless childhood, then going on to overcome their terrible start in life, and then making something out of nothing.
-This mirrors my experience in life, but in 'The Beast Catcher' I touched on another dismal obstacle that I had to endure throughout my childhood, and that was being constantly left on my own for long periods of time from a very young age.
+A common theme that runs through my books is the main character suffering abuse or a loveless childhood and then going on to overcome their terrible start in life by and then making something out of nothing.
+This mirrors my own experience in life, but in 'The Beast Catcher', I touched on another dismal obstacle that I had to endure throughout my childhood, and that was being constantly left on my own for long periods of time from a very young age.

-I had to fend for, and look after myself as both my parents worked long hours, and both my brother and sister were a lot older than me, and also went out to work.
-You grow up a lot quicker than other kids, and you become very independent, resilient, and tough which, I suppose, stood me in good stead for being able to stand on my own two feet as an adult.
-But, having said that, it was a very lonely and soul-destroying experience, and I would have preferred parents who were loving and caring, than being able to rewire the electrics in my house, or tile a bathroom!
+I had to fend for myself as both my parents worked long hours, and both my brother and sister, who were a lot older than me, were out at work.
+You grow up a lot quicker than other kids and you become very independent, resilient, and tough which, I suppose, stood me in good stead for being able to stand on my own two feet as an adult.
+But, having said that, it was a very lonely and soul-destroying experience, and I would have preferred parents who were loving and caring than being able to rewire the electrics in my house, or tile a bathroom!

-This wasn't so bad, as back in the 1970's, kids spent most of their time outside playing with the other kids in the street, so I would have friends to play with, but there were times when it rained, or there was no one about, and I had to occupy myself as best I could.
+This wasn't so bad as back in the 1970's kids spent most of their time outside playing with the other kids in the street, so I would have friends to play with but there were times when it rained, or there was no one about so I had to occupy myself as best I could.
 Anything than go home and be in the company of my unpleasant, disagreeable, and thoroughly vile parents.

-When Flora is 'caught' by Harry Delavelle, he attempts to humanise her, and she has to learn how to be a a human and live in the human world, much as I did after I'd escaped the abusive prison that was my parents house.
+When Flora is 'caught' by Harry Delavelle, he attempts to humanise her and she has to learn how to be a a human and live in the human world, much as I did after I'd escaped the abusive prison that was my parents' house.
 Harry is, at first, successful in transitioning Flora from a feral child into a human, but she has never experienced a loving and healthy relationship before, and their marriage was doomed from the start.
-She finally runs off back into the forest to the only life, one of misery and loneliness, that she has ever know.
+She finally runs off back into the forest to the only life she has ever known, one of loneliness and misery.

 Background: Gracechurch Street, 1820's.